cswartzvi/hamilton/examples/LLM_Workflows/scraping_and_chunking/README.md

 ![pipeline](pipeline.png)

 The pipeline is a simple one that:
 1. takes in a sitemap.xml file and creates a list of all the URLs in the file.
-Defaults to Hamilton's.
+Defaults to Apache Hamilton's.
 2. For each URL the process is then parallelized (green border).
 3. each url is pulled and stripped to the relevant body of HTML.
 4. the HTML is then chunked into smaller pieces -- returning langchain documents